 - Research can help you to learn your customer expectations across your industry.
 It is very important to collect the core details from your customers through regular communication and deliver service matching their expectations.

 - You can use CAST and NPS surveys to measure your customer satisfaction with the existing business products and services.
-Based on the answers you can tailor your product to your client expectations.
+Based on the answers you can tailor your product to your client’s expectations.

 9. Keep your customers engaged

-Many businesses fail in meeting the expectation of keeping them updated and follow up with them.
-This can be frustrating and end up customers leaving you and negatively advocating about you.
+Many businesses fail in meeting the expectation of keeping them updated and following up with them.
+This can be frustrating and end up with customers leaving you and negatively advocating about you.

 They do so because they feel that you do not care for them and prefer silently leaving your brand.
 This might negatively impact your brand.